BANNER HEALTH

 Banner Health's self-scheduling experience begins with selecting a provider and, in certain cases, business rules for new patient visits created a dead end preventing patients from scheduling an appointment they had clearly intended to schedule digitally.

-I led the experience design for an enhancement that reframed this failure state into a guided path forward, helping patients find available care without restarting or calling to schedule.
+I was the lead designer on this enhancement which reframed the failure state into a guided path forward, helping patients find available care without restarting or calling to schedule.

 THE PROBLEM